Ukulhas

-History

 Geography

 Ukulhas is close to the Northern boundary of Alif Alif Atoll, at 72° 51′ 52" E, 04° 12′ 54" N. The island is 71.68 km west of the country's capital, Malé.
 It is an oval-shaped, flat coral sand cay, oriented North-West to South-East, 1025 meters long, 225 meters wide, for an area of 17.4 hectares.

 Climate

-Ukulhas has a tropical climate however warm temperature year around could experience with sunshine.
-The warm climate has got relatively minor variation in daily temperature throughout a year period.
-The weather is seemed to large during monsoons.
-Southwest monsoon lasts from May to November when the northeast monsoon goes from December to April.
-April is the hottest in average and December is to be recorded as coolest season in average.
-The month February is notably seen as the driest season while December to April being relatively dries.
-Maldives is lucky to be remaining as a safe and harmonious country as severe storms are rare made by its location in the equatorial belt.
+Ukulhas has a tropical climate, with warm temperature throughout the year.
+The most substantial weather systems are monsoons.
+The southwest monsoon season lasts from May to November, and the northeast monsoon season goes from December to April.
+On average, April is the hottest month, and December is the coolest.
+February is often the driest month, with December to April being relatively dry.
+Thanks to its equatorial location, Ukulhas rarely experiences severe storms.

 Demography

 Governance

-The island has had a series of political changes throughout the last couple of decades.
+The island has experienced a series of political changes throughout the last couple of decades.
 Before the existence and the ratification of present constitution, the island had been entirely centralized by the central government.
 The island had a chief (Head of the Island) who had to be appointed by the Atoll chief (Head of Atoll).
 The atoll chief was a person who had to be appointed by the Minister of Atolls and Administration.

 After the ratification of the present constitution dated on 7 August 2008, within the democratic movement in the government everything had revolved.
 The centralized system of the government had changed into a decentralized system.
 Local governments were formed in the name of local councils.
 Councilors were elected by the people of the island.

 Economy

 Tourism

 Tourism in Ukulhas formally started on 15 November 2012.
-The first guest house in Ukulhas is Ukulhas Inn which was founded by Mr. Ibrahim Shifaz Shaukath, Ever Blue, Aa.
+The first guest house in Ukulhas is Ukulhas Inn which was founded by Ibrahim Shifaz Shaukath, Ever Blue, Aa.
 Ukulhas and registered on 12 September 2012.
-The First International tourist who visited Ukulhas formally was a Thai national named Mr. Bandarn Suetrong, who made the booking through agoda.com and travelled Maldives from Thailand.
-He visited Ukulhas on 15 Nov 2012 and departed on 18 Nov 2012 (stayed in Ukulhas for four days).